 Ted Slater is Senior Director, Product Management PaaS at Elsevier.
 He has held senior roles in large pharmaceutical and computing technology companies, content providers, and biotechs.
 Ted holds master’s degrees in Molecular Biology from the University of California at Riverside, and in Computer Science from New Mexico State University.

-About the webinar hosts
+About the webinar hosts:

 Gerd Blanke is founder of StructurePendium Technologies GmbH.
 StructurePendium Technologies GmbH offers consulting services in the area of chem- and bioinformatics with a major focus on standardization and normalization of chemical structures and reactions for registration and retrieval processes.
 These services are provided in the context of database mergers, data transfers between different vendors, and data analytics.
 For more information, visit StructurePendium Technologies GmbH

-Thomas Doerner is an independent specialist for research informatics in life sciences and chemistry.
+Thomas Doerner is an independent consultant and specialist for research informatics in life sciences and chemistry.
 Located at the interface of R&D and Informatics, Thomas helps his clients in pharma, biotech, and chemistry define, design, and implement solutions that enable scientists, foster more effective R&D, and lay the foundation to achieve better outcomes faster.
 For more information, visit tdoerner.eu.

 About the Informatics Alliance

 The Informatics Alliance is a small group of dedicated chem- and bioinformatics experts focusing on serving the life science, agro and chemical industries.
 Each of us brings many years of experience with research informatics projects and practical implementations.
 We operate independently but we know and help each other, sharing experiences and expertise, and for bigger projects we join forces, for the benefit of all our clients.
-With group members based in Europe, the US, Asia, and in five world-leading life science hubs (Boston/Cambridge Massachusetts, Basel Switzerland, Copenhagen Denmark, Shanghai China, Cambridge UK) Informatics Alliance members can support clients all around the globe.
+With group members based in Europe, the US, Asia, and in four world-leading life science hubs (Boston/Cambridge Massachusetts, Basel Switzerland, Copenhagen Denmark, Shanghai China) Informatics Alliance members can support clients all around the globe.